nunorc/astromlp/README.rst

 -------------------------------------

-Import pipelines for a specific topic, for example to import the :code:`One2One` and :code:`CherryPicked` pipelines for galaxies characterization:
+Import pipelines for a specific topic, for example to import the :code:`One2One`, :code:`CherryPicked` and :code:`Universal` pipelines for galaxies characterization:

 .. code-block:: python

-    >>> from astromlp.galaxies import One2One, CherryPicked
+    >>> from astromlp.galaxies import One2One, CherryPicked, Universal

 Next, create an instance of the `One2One` pipeline, you may need to provide the location of the `astromlp-models/model_store` directory where the actual models live,